maxwolf621/DesignPattern/Command.md

-Simple brief : the sender send the command to the receiver a request to do the jobs
+Simple brief : the sender sends the command( to the receiver a request to do the jobs

 |Participants |  |